scrapy/scrapy/docs/topics/exporters.rst

       encoding).
 Other value types are passed unchanged to the specific serialization library.

-   .. attribute:: indent_width
+   .. attribute:: indent

       Amount of spaces used to indent the output on each level.
 Defaults to ``None``, which disables indentation.
+This argument behaves like ``indent`` in python's JSON module (both for JSON and XML exporters): "If ``indent`` is a non-negative integer, then array elements and object members will be pretty-printed with that indent level.
+An indent level of 0, or negative, will only insert newlines.
+      ``None`` (the default) selects the most compact representation"

 .. highlight:: none